View Joyce Lord's Notice on chorley-guardian.co.uk and share memories

 aged 87 years

-Dearly loved mum to Brian and Sandra, dear mother-in-law to Neil and Steph, loving and devoted grandma to Mark and Martin also a dear sister of Olive and Fred.
+Dearly loved mum to Brian and Sandra, dear mother-in-law to Neil and Steph, loving and devoted grandma to Mark and Martin also a dear sister of Olive, Jean (dec) and Fred.

 Funeral Service will be held at Chorley Methodist Church on Wednesday 4th March at 1:30pm followed by interment